cangreja533/checkyapp/README.md

 # Check our Checky 😉 App

+If you want to see our figma project, take a look here: https://www.figma.com/proto/wt2xNdjSAOhCiQ8cO8AbBl/APP?node-id=1%3A2&scaling=scale-down&page-id=0%3A1&starting-point-node-id=81%3A57&show-proto-sidebar=1

 1. 👩‍💻 Fork this repo or clone it.
 2. 👩‍💻 Run npm i to install all our dependencies.
 3. 👩‍💻 Run npm start or npm run start to execute it.